 Raccoons regularly make nests inside attics and trees.
 The females typically have 3-5 young per litter.
 The nesting season is usually in spring, with the peak time for birth in March, and the babies are frequently noticeable in April.
+Ann Arbor raccoon removal can help with the relocation of the nests.
 However, the nesting season differs depending on what part of the nation the raccoon lives in.
 In the south, they may deliver any time of the year, although spring is still the most common time.

 Is There a Nest of Baby Raccoons?